 Church History

-On December 3, 1945, Fairmont Presbyterian Church was incorporated in Van Buren Township, now the City of Kettering, with 42 members.
-Rev. Roland “Rit” Anderson was the founding pastor and Marguerite Bowden was the first organist.
-The young church first met in the dance hall at Dayton’s Community Golf Course, then in members’ homes, briefly in the (now demolished) Dorothy Lane Fire House and the Dorothy Lane School.
+On December 3, 1945, Fairmont Presbyterian Church was incorporated in what is now the City of Kettering, with 42 members.
+Rev. Roland “Rit” Anderson was the founding pastor, with Marguerite Bowden serving as organist.
+The young church first met in the dance hall at Dayton’s Community Golf Course, in members’ homes, and briefly in the Dorothy Lane Fire House and the Dorothy Lane School.

-In January 1948, a new “basement” church was dedicated which is directly under the present sanctuary.
-The cost of the “basement” was $95,000 (in 1948 dollars) and eight people of the church took it upon themselves to sign the bank loan.
+In January 1948, a new “basement” church was dedicated (directly under the current sanctuary).
+The cost of the was $95,000 (in 1948 dollars) and eight members took it upon themselves to sign the bank loan.